 Legacy planning checklist: what to include in a legacy plan

-A checklist prevents blind spots, especially when multiple advisors are involved.
+A checklist can help reduce the risk of blind spots, especially when multiple advisors are involved.
 Use this as a baseline and tailor it to your balance sheet and family structure.

 Core documents and structures